Can Dogs Eat Kale? Is Kale Safe For Your Dog?

 Kale is a nutrient-rich source of plant-based vitamins and minerals that are great for your dog.
 The vitamins found in his healthy vegetable support the immune system, the digestive tract, and other vital systems of your dog’s body.
 It is packed with vitamins A, C, E, and K along with an assortment of minerals.

-Vitamins and Miners Per 100 grams of Kale
+Vitamins and Minerals Per 100 grams of Kale

 Vitamin or Mineral | Amount per 100 Grams of Kale |